IT support is IT support, right? Nope.

 An IT company with a strong support strategy doesn’t just plow through service ticket after service ticket.
 It helps customers meet their business goals.What does that look like?
 For starters, it’s 24/7 support.
 It’s also a regionally based group of trained IT professionals assigned to your business who don’t just respond to service calls, but personally know your company.

 Here are 3 tips for making sure your IT provider is part of your team:

 Tip 1: The initial person receiving your support request should be technically trained.

-The first line of support that many companies provide via a 1-800 number is often with nontechnical people who simply follow a script.
+The first line of support most companies provide is via a 1-800 number with nontechnical staff who simply follow a script.
 When you need help with an outage or have a question about a VoIP feature, they can’t help you beyond what is written on their note cards.
 That means their goal is weeding out the most basic of questions and needs – not telling you why your VoIP’s call-forwarding is no longer working.

-But strong IT providers make sure the person answering your initial call or email has a level of education and expertise to immediately dive into your problem.
+However, strong IT providers make sure the person answering your initial call or email has a level of education and expertise to immediately dive into your problem.
 And the elite IT providers like C Spire Business?
 They have those experts working in small, dedicated groups with customer experience experts assigned to each of their customers.
-Which leads us to tip 2 …
+Which leads us to tip 2 ...

 Tip 2: Expect dedicated support from a regional team.